-Federal Grant Opportunities on the Horizon for Community Health Centers
+Federal Grant Opportunities for Community Health Centers: 2026 Update

 After a quiet year for HRSA grant opportunities in 2025, the landscape for Community Health Centers (CHCs) is set to shift significantly in 2026.
 Several new funding opportunities are on the horizon, offering CHCs a chance to strengthen their programs, expand services, and address critical health needs in their communities.
 Understanding these upcoming grants and preparing early can help your health center maximize its chances for success.